Chris Rock ‘had no idea’ Jada Pinkett Smith had alopecia before the Oscars

 Following the altercation, a joke Rock made about Pinkett Smith at the 2016 Oscars resurfaced online.

-The Academy had said it may discipline Smith for the incident, but the “heartbroken” actor has now decided to resign.
+The Academy had said it may discipline Smith for the incident, but the “heartbroken” actor has now decided to resign instead.
+Find exactly what that means for Smith’s future at the Oscars here.

-He condemned his own actions, adding: “I want to put the focus back on those who deserve attention for their achievements and allow the Academy to get back to the incredible work it does to support creativity and artistry in film.”
+In a statement released on Friday (1 April),, he condemned his own actions, adding: “I want to put the focus back on those who deserve attention for their achievements and allow the Academy to get back to the incredible work it does to support creativity and artistry in film.”

 Smith’s behaviour has divided opinion in Hollywood and on social media, with a number of celebrities, critics and public figures – including senators and British MPs – offering their thoughts on the incident.